Ralphhorn/Ralphhorn/README.md

 - 👋 Hi, I’m @Ralphhorn
-- 👀 I’m interested in everything infosec,especially when combined with data science and DFIR.
+- 👀 I’m interested in everything infosec,especially when combined with Data Science and CTI/DFIR.
-- 🌱 I’m currently studying for OSEP/OSED
-- 💞️ I’m not actively looking to collaborate currently, but shooot me a message and I might.
--  📫 How to reach me ...

 <!---
 Ralphhorn/Ralphhorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.